naffis/maphacks/README.md

 maphacks
 ========

-A collection of Google Maps created around May 2005.
+A collection of Google Maps hacks created around May 2005.